Reinforcement Learning Policy Recommendation for Interbank Network Stability

 \FloatBarrier

 Starting from this consideration and recalling the severity of liquidity crises, we show in Fig. \ref{Fig:macro_liquidity} (left side) the effectiveness of the implemented reinforcement learning strategy in spreading liquidity through the system.
-In figure, once selected the best performing learned strategy as shown in the right-hand side of Fig. \ref{Fig:eta_distribution_learning}, the aggregated average liquidity of M simulations over a rolling windows of 100 time steps is shown through time.
-Although in some time periods the learned strategy strongly competes with the random one, its supremacy becomes evident from the time step 700 on-wards.
-In addition the average liquidity, over all time periods and simulations, of the learned strategy is statistically higher than the one obtained with the random strategy (i.e 3129.98 (std.
-1.5128) vs 3091.51 (std.
+In the figure, once the best performing learned strategy is selected, as shown on the right-hand side of Fig. \ref{Fig:eta_distribution_learning}, the aggregated average liquidity of 200 simulations over a rolling window of 100 timesteps is shown through time.
+Although the learned strategy strongly competes with the random one in some periods, its supremacy becomes evident from step 700 onwards.
+In addition, the average liquidity, over all periods and simulations, of the learned strategy is statistically higher than the one obtained with the random strategy (i.e., 3129.98 (std.
+1.5128) vs. 3091.51 (std.
 4.4258), respectively).

-A possible explanation for this phenomenon can be seen in the right-hand side of Fig. \ref{Fig:macro_liquidity}, where we plot the active credit links in the two frameworks.
+A possible explanation for this phenomenon can be seen in the right-hand side of Fig. \ref{Fig:macro_liquidity}, where we plot the active credit links in the two frameworks\footnote{ By the terms credit channels and credit links we refer to the linkages through which the liquidity needed by borrowers due to the deposit shock flows.
+These are, therefore, the credit lines used in the active credit network.}.
 As the reader can appreciate, the number of activated credit channels is higher when the system follows the learned strategy with respect to the case of random strategy, and this guarantees a higher circulation of liquidity in the system.
-In detail, the average number of credit channels, over time and simulations, in the first scenario is 9.9823 (std.
+In detail, the average number of credit channels in the first scenario, over time and simulations, is 9.9823 (std.
 0.4321), while in the second case is 8.5464 (std.
 0.3596).
 On the whole, this result reveals the ability of the reinforcement learning optimal policy to design an interbank network architecture promoting an efficient credit allocation and, therefore, reducing liquidity shortage phenomena.
-As a consequence, the emerging topology of the credit network effectively controls rationing and avoids failures due to credit crunch phenomena, as shown in Fig. \ref{Fig:macro_rationing}, left and right panel, respectively.
+Consequently, the emerging topology of the credit network effectively controls rationing and avoids failures due to credit crunch phenomena, as shown in Fig. \ref{Fig:macro_rationing}, left and right panels, respectively.